apache/couchdb-documentation/src/setup/cluster.rst

     Either properly set up DNS and use fully-qualified domain names, or use IP addresses.
 DNS and FQDNs are preferred.

+    Changing the name later is somewhat cumbersome (i.e. moving shards), which is why you will want to set it once and not have to change it.

 Open ``etc/vm.args``, on all nodes, and add ``-kernel inet_dist_listen_min 9100`` and ``-kernel inet_dist_listen_max 9200`` like below: